tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Hence i want to get my hands dirty as simple and economical as possible, no need for much comfort as it is non-attended hence no alarm、boat、bivvy、chair、brolly、coffee maker.... and barrow&trolley.
 The basic fish tackle combo is 2.7 meter rod($4~24RMB)、5000 reel($3-$4~20RMB)、100 meter long braide fishing line of size 6($2~12RMB).In the following sections, I will break down on what fishing strategy I 'gonna use for my fishing scernario and you could see why I choose that combo.

+In the bginner, tryilanderro, fail fast and cheap way. after you got some idea about your personal fishing style, buy the ones that fit in. (not necessary awlays the most epesnisve ones).,  THat should safve you lots of money and still have lots of fun during the process - more sustatianble in longer turn.

+abrasion resistance

 ## Do my homeowrk

 conditions:

-* reservoir : low stocked big nature water - still water
+* reservoir : low stocked big nature water - wild water
 * target: 1.5KG - 15KG
 * time:  1-2 days consecutive
 * unmanned/unattended:  passive and automatical